Decay spectroscopy of $^{50}$Sc and $^{50m}$Sc to $^{50}$Ti: Data analysis and results

 An upper limit for the $\beta$ decay branch from the 257\,keV isomeric state of $^{50}$Sc feeding the 1554\,keV $2^+$ state in $^{50}$Ti was reported by Alburger {\it et al.} \cite{Alburger1984}.
 In our previous reporting from the present work, the upper limit for this decay branch was reduced from $<$2.5\% to $<$1\% \cite{Garnsworthy_2017B} by observation of the number of 1554\,keV $\gamma$ rays collected in singles relative to those in coincidence with the 1121\,keV transition, extracted from short-decay cycles.
 Direct $\beta$ decay from the $2^+$ isomeric state in $^{50}$Sc has been observed unequivocally in the current work through a detailed examination of the $\beta$ feeding and log($ft$) values.
-Evidence of $\beta$ feeding from the isomer is found in the case of the 1554\,keV $2^+$ state, the 4172\,keV $3^+$ state and the 4310\,keV $2^+$ state and are detailed in Table \ref{table:BetaBR_LogFT}.
+Evidence of $\beta$ feeding from the isomer is found in the case of the 4172\,keV $3^+$ state and the 4310\,keV $2^+$ state and are detailed in Table \ref{table:BetaBR_LogFT}.
+The isomer may also feed the 5548\,keV state given a possible spin and parity assignment of (2,3)$^+$.
 The branching ratios to these states are reported as upper limits because of possible unobserved $\gamma$-ray transitions feeding these levels.
-The $\beta$-decay branching ratio of the 257\,keV isomeric state in $^{50}$Sc is found to have an upper limit of $\leq$0.092\% at the 95\% confidence level.